top of page

 Status:

-Active, accepting new partners in Estonia and the Netherlands
+Active, accepting new participants in Estonia, Finland and the Netherlands

 Who can join

-Local governments, ministries, textile collectors and sorters, waste managers and organisations supporting these entities
+Local governments, ministries, textile collectors and sorters, waste managers and organizations supporting these entities

 2